npnpatidar/rajasthan/docs/RAS/Science and Technology/2_Physics.md

 ### Gravitation and Modern Science

-*   **Einstein's General Theory of Relativity:** Provides a more profound description of gravity, not as a force, but as the *curvature of spacetime* caused by mass and energy.
+*   **Einstein's General Theory of Relativity:** Provides a more profound description of gravity, not as a force, but as the *curvature of spacetime continuum* caused by mass and energy.
 Massive objects warp the spacetime around them, and other objects follow these curves.
-*   **Gravitational Waves:** Ripples in spacetime caused by accelerating massive objects (like merging black holes or neutron stars).
+*   **Gravitational Waves:** Ripples in spacetime continuum caused by accelerating massive objects (like merging black holes or neutron stars).
 Their detection in 2015 confirmed a major prediction of General Relativity and opened a new window for observing the universe.

-Gravitation, though the weakest fundamental force, dictates the motion of the cosmos and is an inescapable part of our everyday existence on Earth.